Skip to content

 Scope.
 How large is the content estate?
 How complex is the technical infrastructure?
 Are there multiple markets or audience segments to assess?
 Is there an existing agency relationship in place and what does it cover?
 These questions determine the diagnostic scope and therefore the timeline and the investment required.
 The scoping call is the only way to give you an accurate number — there are no fixed prices because there are no fixed engines.

 Fit.
 Based on what has been discussed, is this the right engagement at the right time?
-If it is not — if the immediate need is execution rather than diagnosis, or if the engine is too early-stage for a structural assessment to produce useful findings — that will be said directly.
-The goal of the scoping call is an honest answer to whether to proceed, not a commitment to proceed.
+If the engine is too early-stage for a diagnostic to produce useful findings but organic is a planned primary channel, the Engine Build is the more appropriate starting point and that will be said directly.
+If the immediate need is content volume without a structural foundation, that will be said directly.
+The goal of the scoping call is an honest answer to whether to proceed and which engagement is appropriate, not a commitment to proceed.

 WHAT YOU LEAVE THE CALL WITH